For court

 Open the chat and scroll to the start of the conversation

 Long threads are usually the ones that go to court.
-Scroll all the way back to the earliest message you want included.
+Scroll back to the earliest message you want included.
 Courts and opposing counsel may ask for the full conversation, not the slice that suits you.

 -